rbourgeois33/rbourgeois33.github.io/docs/posts/post2.md

 ## Conclusion

 Well, all that is quite fascinating, but also overwhelming don't you think ?
 Well, you might not have to think about all this lower bound theory to get good speedups.
 In [my first post on GPU kernel optimization](post1.md) I go over frequent coding mistakes that leads to extra useless communications.
 In that post, I will not give guidelines to reach theoretical lower bounds for your case.
 This is just too general to be discussed in a blog-post.
 As we saw, it constitutes a research topic on it's own and implies a deep re-thinking of the algorithms and data structures.
 No, here we will stay simple and focus on the following: given a GPU kernel, what frequent coding mistakes should we avoid to limit the amount of data we load/store from slow memory.

+## Special thanks

+Thanks to Ivan Huard (EPITA) for providing feedback.